opentoonz/opentoonz_docs/source/editing_curves_and_numerical_columns.rst

     - Enter the **Ease In** and **Ease Out** values in the Interpolation area of the Function Editor and click the **Apply** button.

-    - Move the vertical line setting the Ease In or Ease Out section of the curve segment, to change the curve after or before the key point.
+    - Move the vertical line setting the Ease In or Ease Out section of the curve segment, to change the curve after or before the keyframe.

 .. _using_exponential_interpolations: